 You’ve got this.
 The only thing holding you back is fear.

 Want to get to the bottom of that fear?
-Download the Distraction Dynamite worksheet so you can get to the bottom of what’s really distracting you and bounce back to writing.
+Become a LitHabits VIP and download the Distraction Dynamite worksheet so you can get to the bottom of what’s really distracting you and bounce back to writing.

 👇👇Get Your Distraction Dynamite Worksheet. 👇👇